-- If a power line falls on a car, you should stay inside the vehicle.
+- If a power line falls on a car, stay inside the vehicle.
 This is the safest place to stay.
 Warn people not to touch the car or the line.
-Call or ask someone to call the local cooperative and emergency services.
+Call or ask someone to call Federated and emergency services.

-The only circumstance when you should consider leaving a car in contact with a downed power line is when the vehicle catches on fire.
+The only time you should leave a car in contact with a power line is when the vehicle catches fire.
 Open the door.
 Do not step out of the car.
 You may receive a shock.
 Instead, jump free of the car so that your body clears the vehicle before touching the ground.
 Once you clear the car, shuffle at least 50 feet away, with both feet on the ground.

 Do not try to help someone else from the car while you are standing on the ground.